johnridesabike/johnridesabike.github.io/src/pages-markdown/libraries/library-twitter-r-presentation/index.md

 <img src="./Slide4.jpeg" alt="Slide: Applications of Twitter Data Analysis."/>
 </figure>
 <div class="wp-block-media-text__content">
 <p>Twitter data analysis is applicable to a broad array of topics beyond libraries.
 According to Gayo-Avello(in 2015), counting the frequency of tweets discussing a candidate or political party can provide insight into upcoming election results.
 Public health crises follow predictable patterns on Twitter, as well.
-Tweets about the flu correspond closely to CDC-reported rates of the flu, and Tweets about illnesses are more common in states with lower exercise rates (Paul &amp; Dredge, 2011, pp. 268-269).
+Tweets about the flu correspond closely to CDC-reported rates of the flu, and Tweets about illnesses are more common in states with lower exercise rates (Paul & Dredge, 2011, pp. 268-269).
 Even natural disasters are ripe for analysis.
-During a predicted disaster, such as supertyphoonHaiyan, Twitter users spread news and stories related to the storm across their network (David, Legara, &amp; Ong, 2016, p.
+During a predicted disaster, such as supertyphoonHaiyan, Twitter users spread news and stories related to the storm across their network (David, Legara, & Ong, 2016, p.
 14).</p>
 </div>
 </div>